vertica/VerticaPy/docs/source/examples_business_base_station.rst

 Finding Clusters of Base Stations
 ++++++++++++++++++++++++++++++++++

 We create virtual base stations by grouping existing base stations in 100 clusters.
-Clustering is performed using ``k-means`` clustering on Euclidean coordinates of the base stations.
+Clustering is performed using :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` clustering on Euclidean coordinates of the base stations.
 Each cluster represents a wider coverage of connections.

 .. ipython:: python